jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
-- bug: why does hurt self not show up in prediction but purify blood curse does
 ## Path to Trailer-ready alpha
 - task: Move prediction pickups and units to underworld not global or else they will be shared between multiple underworlds
 - environment looks off because wall depth shows into the grey